tarashypka/pysimple/README.md

 # pysimple

-<i>Utils for other projects ...</i>
+Utils for other projects

 ## Install

 ```
-$ git clone https://github.com/tarashypka/pysimple.git && cd pysimple
-$ chmod +x install.sh && ./install.sh --conda=/path/to/anaconda --env=ENV_NAME
+$ chmod +x install.sh && ./install.sh --env=/path/to/python/env
 ```

 This will

-- create new conda environment at `/path/to/anaconda/envs/ENV_NAME`;
-- install all requirements into environment;
+- install all requirements into python env
-- run all tests from `pysimple/tests`;
+- run all tests from `pysimple/tests`
-- if all tests passed, then install `pysimple` module into environment
+- if all tests passed, then install `pysimple` into python env